Red Sox vs. Cardinals Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Alex Verdugo, Paul Goldschmidt and others in the Boston Red Sox-St. Louis Cardinals matchup at Fenway Park on Friday at 7:10 PM ET.
+You can find player prop bet odds for Alex Verdugo, Paul Goldschmidt and others on the Boston Red Sox and St. Louis Cardinals heading into their matchup at 4:10 PM ET on Saturday at Fenway Park.

 Bet on this matchup or its props with DraftKings!